Eduardo Rato

 Eduardo Vieira do Nascimento also known as Edu or Eduardo Rato (born January 11, 1983) is a Brazilian former footballer who played as a forward.

 Career

 A native of Foz do Iguaçu, Edu Rato began his career with Iraty in 2002, being part of the team that won the state championship that year.
-He later played abroad for Porto B and Daejeon Citzen, as well as other traditional Brazilian teams such as Londrina, Joinville, and Caxias.
+He later played abroad for Porto B and Daejeon Citizen, as well as other traditional Brazilian teams such as Londrina, Joinville, and Caxias.
 In the latter part of his career, he traveled throughout the country, standing out especially in Paraíba, where he forged ties.
 He retired in 2017.